My developer workflow using WSL, tmux, and VSCode

 Editor

-I use Visual Studio Code as my editor.
+I have been using Visual Studio Code as my editor for a long time.

 Extensions